junxit/us-congress-bills-110/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2007-04-23 — [House 110-1-247](votes/house-110-1-0247.md) — On Motion to Suspend the Rules and Pass — **Passed** (386–0)

 ## Actions

 - 2007-03-08 — Introduced in House
 - 2007-03-08 — Introduced in House
 - 2007-03-08 — Referred to the House Committee on Oversight and Government Reform.
+- 2007-03-29 — Committee Consideration and Mark-up Session Held.
+- 2007-03-29 — Ordered to be Reported by Voice Vote.
+- 2007-04-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-04-23 — Considered as unfinished business. (consideration: CR H3742-3743)
+- 2007-04-23 — Considered under suspension of the rules. (consideration: CR H3731-3733)
+- 2007-04-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1402.
+- 2007-04-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-04-23 — Mr. Davis (IL) moved to suspend the rules and pass the bill.
+- 2007-04-23 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 386 - 0 (Roll no. 247). (text: CR H3731)
+- 2007-04-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 386 - 0 (Roll no. 247).(text: CR H3731)